 Cybersecurity study finds 30% of Canadian companies performing ‘poorly’

-By Canadian Advanced Technology Alliance
+November 25, 2019 by Canadian Advanced Technology Alliance

 Thirty per cent of Canadian companies are performing poorly with regards to cybersecurity, leaving themselves at risk to attack, according to a new study by the Canadian Advanced Technology Alliance (CATA).